Where to go hiking near Stockholm

 Other than the beautiful Marviken lakes, there are some interesting sights to check out including the well-preserved mining area at Skottvång, the Östra Södermanlands railroad, Ådal’s mill, and remnants from the area’s once-active coal industry.

-If you’re staying for a few days, you can either camp overnight or stay at one of the hostels along the way.
+If you’re walking the trail over a few days, you can either camp overnight or stay at one of the hostels along the way.

 Getting there